Quantum Error Correction for Beginners: Quantum errors: Cause and effect

 Environmental decoherence is another important source of errors in quantum systems.
-Once again we will take a very basic example of a decoherence model and examine how it influences our trivial algorithm.
+We will take a simple decoherence model and examine how our second algorithm behaves.
 Later in section~\ref{sec:sec:decoherence} we will illustrate a more complicated decoherence model that arises from standard mechanisms.

 Consider a very simple environment, which is another two level quantum system.
-This environment has two basis states, $\ket{e_0}$ and $\ket{e_1}$ which satisfies the completeness relations,
+This environment has two basis states, $\ket{e_0}$ and $\ket{e_1}$, that satisfy the completeness relations,

 We will also assume that the environment couples to the qubit in a specific way.
-When the qubit is in the $\ket{1}$ state, the coupling flips the environmental state while if the qubit is in the $\ket{0}$ state nothing happens to the environment.
-Additionally, as we anticipate the effect of this decoherence model we will slightly alter our trivial algorithm.
-Rather than considering a qubit prepared in the $\ket{0}$ state and applying $N$ identity operations, we instead modify the algorithm to the following,

-Essentially we are performing two $H \equiv $ Hadamard operations separated by a wait stage, represented by the Identity gate.
-Finally, this model assumes the system/environment interaction only occurs during this wait stage of the algorithm.
-As with the previous algorithm we should measure the state $\ket{0}$ with probability one.
-The reason for modifying our trivial algorithm is because this specific decoherence model acts to reduce coherence between the $\ket{0}$ and $\ket{1}$ basis states and hence we require a coherent superposition to observe any effect from the environmental coupling.
+When the qubit is in the $\ket{1}$ state, the coupling flips the environmental state, while if the qubit is in the $\ket{0}$ state nothing happens to the environment.
+Finally, this model assumes the system/environment interaction only occurs during the wait stage of the algorithm (while the Identity gate is being applied).
+As with the first algorithm we should measure the state $\ket{0}$ with probability one.
+The reason for utilizing the second of our algorithms in this example is that this specific decoherence model acts to reduce coherence between the $\ket{0}$ and $\ket{1}$ states.
+Therefore, we require a coherent superposition to observe any effect from the environmental coupling.
+We assume the environment is initialized in the state, $\ket{E} = \ket{e_0}$, and then coupled to the system,